 Information on capital assets and depreciation is reported in the accompanying schedule of capital assets.
-Capital assets are capitalized at historical cost or estimated historical cost if actual data is not available.
+Capital assets are capitalized at historical cost or estimated historical cost, if actual data is not available.
 Capital assets purchased are recorded as expenditures in the applicable fund at the time of purchase.
 Donated capital assets are reported at fair value when received.
-The District maintains a threshold level of \$2,500 (\$1,000 for capital assets purchased with federal funds) and an estimated useful life of one year.
+The District maintains a threshold level of \$1,000 for capital assets purchased and an estimated useful life of one year.
 Library holdings are not capitalized.